 The ideal way to implement shift-left in DevSecOps is to equip your developers with the ability to perform source code analysis through SAST (Static Application Security Testing).

-Kiuwan SAST for Developers analyzes source code from the insider’s view and is implemented early in the development phase, which means that it analyzes code early in the SDLC, a typical asset in shift-left testing.
+Tools like Kiuwan Code Security analyze source code from the inside and are implemented early in the development phase, which means that they analyze code early in the SDLC.

-By deploying the Kiuwan IDE plugin or Local Analyzer, developers can identify pertinent source code vulnerabilities within the IDE itself.
+By deploying the Kiuwan Local Analyzer or the IDE Plugin, developers can identify pertinent source code vulnerabilities within the IDE itself.
 The code is automatically analyzed when it is saved.
-Automatic scanning of code modifications guarantee that complications are discovered and rectified before the application is deployed.
+Automatic scanning of code modifications guarantees that complications are discovered and rectified before the application is deployed.

 SAST is intrinsically well-suited to an agile, shift-left environment and as an automated testing solution, is exceptional in its ability to address every stage of the continuous integration process.
 For example, while other SAST tools fail to identify cryptographic-related attacks, Kiuwan is a leading industry expert in nullifying the detrimental effects of such threats.

-Kiuwan SAST also supports multiple languages (including mobile application languages) and environments.
-Currently, Kiuwan ranks #1 on the OWASP benchmark, detecting SQL injection attacks, trust-boundary violations, broken cryptographic algorithms, XPATH and LDAP injections, and buffer overruns.
+Kiuwan Code Security also supports multiple languages (including mobile application languages) and environments, whilst detecting SQL injection attacks, trust-boundary violations, broken cryptographic algorithms, XPATH and LDAP injections, and buffer overruns.